thesoftwarejedi/TSJ.Gemini.Slack/README.md

 Contact me via my info on github or @thesoftwarejedi on twitter with feedback.

+UPDATE: a post build task exists to automatically generate an archive file in the output directory.

+Leaving this here:
 To build, compile then add project DLL, views foldes, and manifest file to a zip and place in gemini's App_Data/Apps folder as specified here: http://docs.countersoft.com/developing-custom-apps/